DataDog/documentation/content/en/database_monitoring/guide/managed_authentication.md

 ## Configure Microsoft Entra ID managed identity authentication

 Azure allows users to configure managed identity authentication for any resource that can access [Microsoft Entra ID][15], formerly Azure Active Directory.
-The Datadog Agent supports both [user and system assigned][10] managed identity authentication to your cloud databases.
+The Datadog Agent supports [user-assigned][10] managed identity authentication to your cloud databases.

 ### Connect to PostgreSQL